Junior Research Scholarships

 - Applications are due one week before the last day of class in each term for research beginning in the following term.
 Funding is not awarded retroactively or for research in the same term as the application deadline.
 Applications are also not accepted more than one term before the term of research (that is, if you are applying for fall term research, your application must be submitted in summer term).

 - Stipend of $850 per term (for 7-12 hours of work per week) for one or two terms during junior year.

 - Stipends are paid at the end of each term, contingent on submission of a research summary by the student and confirmation of completion by the faculty mentor.

-- Students work part-time (7-12 hours per week) with a faculty mentor on research projects while also enrolled in classes.
+- Students conduct part-time research (7-12 hours per week) with a faculty mentor

 - Students can work as research assistants on a faculty project or generate an independent research project and conduct the research with a faculty mentor.

-- Ownership of intellectual property created by Junior Research Scholars as part of their research through the program shall be determined in accordance with the patent and copyright policies of Dartmouth College.
-For more information, click here.
+- Ownership of intellectual property created by Sophomore Science Scholars as part of their research through the program shall be determined in accordance with the patent and copyright policies of Dartmouth College.

-- Students may not participate in other research programs (e.g. Neukom Scholars) in the same terms as they are engaging in research for this program.
+- Students may not participate in other research programs in the same terms as they are engaging in research for this program (e.g. Neukom Scholars, Presidential Scholars).

 - Students may not receive wages and the Scholars stipend for the same hours they work on the project.
 The Scholars program requires a 7-12 hour per week commitment.